 Vampire stories have long been part of popular culture.
 Count Dracula is probably one of the most well-known characters in literature.
 In modern times, “Twilight” and “Vampire Diaries” caused quite a stir in making vampires popular again.
-The best vampire books for teens for sure would keep them engaged and transport them to the dangerous yet amazing life of vampires.
+The best vampire books for teens will keep them engaged and transport them to the dangerous yet thrilling life of vampires.

-Vampires are a popular genre among many fantasy writers.
-However, not every book would be appropriate for teenagers.
-In this post, we have carefully listed age-appropriate vampire books that your children can enjoy to the brim.
-Let’s dive in and find more.
+The vampire genre is popular among many fantasy writers.
+However, not every book is appropriate for teenagers.
+In this post, we have carefully listed age-appropriate vampire books that your teen can enjoy.
+Dive in and find out more.

 1. Best Adventure Story: The Little Vampire

-“The Little Vampire” is one of the most brilliant vampire books for teens.
-It follows the story of Tony, a 9-year-old horror story maniac.
-He can hardly believe his luck when Rudolf, a little vampire lands on his windowsill one night.
+“The Little Vampire” is a brilliant vampire book for teens.
+It follows the story of Tony, a nine-year-old horror story maniac.
+He can hardly believe his luck when Rudolf, a little vampire, lands on his windowsill one night.
 Together, Tony and the little vampire indulge in a series of adventures.
 Tony visits Rudolph’s home, where he listens to chilling tales about the cemetery keeper.
-Rudolph even tells Tony how once he narrowly escaped the clutches of Dorothy, Rudolph’s aunt.
-The story reaches climax at a supper party when Tony invites Rudolph and his sister Anna to meet his parents.
-The story even has a generous dose of humor too!
+Rudolph even tells Tony how he once narrowly escaped the clutches of Dorothy, Rudolph’s aunt.
+The story reaches a climax at a supper party when Tony invites Rudolph and his sister Anna to meet his parents.
+The story has a generous dose of humor too!

 2. Best Story With A Twist: Ten Creepy Monsters

-In “Ten Creepy Monsters”, the author takes a song and gives it a spooky makeover with familiar characters and a lovely twist at the end.
-In the book, a witch, a mummy, a werewolf, a ghost, a vampire and their other monster friends gather beneath a pine tree.
-But one by one, the crowd diminishes, leaving just one monster in the end.
+In “Ten Creepy Monsters,” the author takes a song and gives it a spooky makeover with familiar characters and a lovely twist at the end.
+In the book, a witch, a mummy, a werewolf, a ghost, a vampire and their monster friends gather beneath a pine tree.
+One by one, the crowd diminishes, leaving just one monster in the end.
 Can your kid guess that monster?
 The book is gruesome enough to work as a Halloween book, but without being too scary.
-Even mishaps occur in the book, but for laughs.
 Here’s a video that will help you select the right book for your teenager.

 3. Best Story For Girls: Vampirina Ballerina

-To be a ballerina is no less than a challenge for little girls, and even more, when you happen to be a vampire.
+Being a ballerina is a dream and a challenge for many little girls, even more so when you happen to be a vampire.
 First and foremost, you have to find a class that meets at night.
-Then you have to figure out the form, which is not easy, as you cannot see yourself in the mirror.
+Then you have to figure out the form, which is not easy, as you can’t see yourself in the mirror.
 You even have to wear pink, which is not a very flattering color when you are undead.
 But the worst of all is stage fright.
 But Vampirina is a very confident vampire and works hard to achieve her goals with the support of her family.
 This video will help you understand whether this is the right book for your preferences.

 4. Best Story For Teens: The Coldest Girl in Coldtown

-“The Coldest Girl in Coldtown,” a story of guilt, horror, rage and revenge is an ideal vampire book for tweens.
-One day, after an ordinary party, Tana wakes up to find herself in Coldtowns, surrounded by corpses.
+“The Coldest Girl in Coldtown,” a story of guilt, horror, rage and revenge, is an ideal vampire book for tweens.
+One day, after an ordinary party, Tana wakes up to find herself in Coldtown, surrounded by corpses.
 The only survivors are a mysterious boy with a terrible secret and her endearing ex-boyfriend.
-Shuddered, yet determined, Tana enters the race against time to save the trio by going to the wicked eart of Coldtown.
+Tana enters the race against time to save the trio by going to the wicked heart of Coldtown.
 Click on the video to know more about the book.

 5. Best Romance Story: Team Human

-If your kid loves vampire romance, then here’s a thrilling book for them.
-“Team Human” is a spoof of the “Twilight Saga” and other vampire classic books.
-Mel, the protagonist, was horrified seeing Francis Duvarney, a gorgeous and arrogant vampire taking admission in her high school.
-Mel’s best friend falls for Francis instantly and is determined to be with him, even if it requires turning into a vampire.
-But Mel, determined that Francis is no good, braves the vampire district to search for evidence against him.
-There’s isn’t much violence or swearing in the book, so you can safely hand over the book to your kid.
+If your teen loves vampire romance, then here’s a thrilling book for them.
+“Team Human” is a spoof of the “Twilight Saga” and other classic vampire books.
+Mel, the protagonist, is horrified seeing Francis Duvarney, a gorgeous and arrogant vampire, being admitted to her high school.
+Mel’s best friend falls for Francis instantly and is determined to be with him, even if it means she had to turn into a vampire.
+Mel, believing that Francis is no good, braves the vampire district to search for evidence against him.
+There isn’t much violence or swearing in the book, so you can safely hand over the book to your teen.

 6. Best Period Drama: Midwinter Blood

 “Midwinter Blood” is a tale of sacrifice, horror, tenderness and beauty narrated through seven different time periods, starting from the ancient past to 2073.
-It’s told from the perspective of many people, from a painter and journalist to a Viking and vampire.
-All the seven stories take place on the Island of Blessed in Scandinavia where a mighty dragon grows.
+It’s told from the perspective of many people–from a painter and a journalist to a Viking and a vampire.
+The seven stories take place on the Island of Blessed in Scandinavia where a mighty dragon lives.
 But what binds these stories together?
-Kids can find out only after reading the book.
-“Midwinter Blood” even won the American Library Association’s Award for Excellence in Young Adult Literature.
+Teens can find out only after reading the book.
+“Midwinter Blood” ewon the American Library Association’s Award for Excellence in Young Adult Literature.

 7. Best Action-Packed: Alex Van Helsing: Vampire Rising

-“Alex Van Helsing: Vampire Rising” is an action-packed vampire story aimed at older kids.
+“Alex Van Helsing: Vampire Rising” is an action-packed vampire story aimed at older children.
 The story revolves around Alex and his experience at his boarding school.
-When two vampires attack his boarding school, Alex realizes that there is more to his family name than he ever thought.
-He even discovers that that underneath Lake Geneva lies a vampire University called Scholomance.
-When two innocents are kidnapped, it’s up to Alex to infiltrate the vampire University and rescue his friends.
-Much of the story veers into the traditional vampire storytelling and training of Alex to become a vampire.
+When two vampires attack, Alex realizes that there is more to his family name than he ever knew.
+He discovers that underneath Lake Geneva lies a vampire university called Scholomance.
+When two innocents are kidnapped, it’s up to Alex to infiltrate the vampire university and rescue his friends.
+Much of the story veers into traditional vampire storytelling and the training of Alex to become a vampire.

-“Blood Diaries: Tale Of A 6th Grade Vampire,” by Marissa Moss is one of the most delightful vampire books of all time.
-The story is about Edgar, a young vampire who just like a typical 6th grader, wants to be the coolest kids in the kids and make loads of friends.
-The book trails Edgar’s emotional growth and his day-to-day trial.
-There is a bit mild gore in the book relate to food like blood pudding and raw liver sandwiches, but nothing that kids cannot handle.
+“Blood Diaries: Tales of a 6th Grade Vampire,” by Marissa Moss is one of the most delightful vampire books of all time.
+The story is about Edgar, a young vampire who is just like a typical 6th grader, who wants to be one of the cool kids and make loads of friends.
+The book follows Edgar’s emotional growth and his day-to-day trials.
+There is some mild gore in the book relating to food, such as blood pudding and raw liver sandwiches, but nothing that daring teens can’t handle.

 9. Best With Good Messages: Vampire Island

-Connor and Grace, the twin brothers, grew up listening to their father’s shanty about the shop haunting the sea.
-But even in the wildest of dreams, they didn’t think that there was an underlying truth to the shanty.
-After the death of their dad, the twins get separated in the storm.
+Connor and Grace, twin brothers, grow up listening to their father’s shanty about the ship haunting the sea.
+But even in the wildest of dreams, they don’t think that there is an underlying truth to the shanty.
+After the death of their dad, the twins get separated in a storm.
 Connor is rescued by a pirate ship, where he finds a place among the crewmates.
-But for Grace, there is a grave danger as he is saved by a mysterious ship of Vampirates.
-How will the brother find each other?
+But Grace is in grave danger as when he is saved by a mysterious ship of Vampirates.
+How will the brothers find each other?

 “100 Facts Vampires” is the ultimate book for vampire maniacs.
 It has 100 fascinating facts about vampires, some fun activities and stunning images.
-And the illustrations will further support your kid’s understanding of the text.
+The illustrations will further support your teen’s understanding of the text.

 “Notes from a Totally Lame Vampire: Because the Undead Have Feelings Too!” is a witty vampire book by Tim Collins.
-It’s a story about Nigel, an average teenage boy who spends most of his time worrying about how to get a girlfriend and deal with acne.
+It’s the story about Nigel, an average teenage boy who spends most of his time worrying about how to get a girlfriend and deal with acne.
 But things are slightly more complicated for him as he is a vampire.
-And when Nigel falls head over heels in love with Chloe, he spends all his time plotting ways to win her heart.
+When Nigel falls head over heels in love with Chloe, he spends all his time plotting ways to win her heart.

-“Bunnicula” is an immensely popular book told from Harold’s (the dog) point of view.
+“Bunnicula” is an immensely popular book told from Harold the dog’s point of view.
 The book starts when Harold’s human family goes to watch the movie “Dracula” and Toby accidentally sits on a baby rabbit on his seat.
 The family takes the bunny home and names him Bunnicula.
-Chester, the smart cat of the family, notices something weird about the bunny.
-The rabbit had fangs, his body coloring looked like a cape, and he was nocturnal.
-Was it a vampire bunny?
+Chester, the family’s cat, notices something weird about the bunny.
+The rabbit has fangs and is nocturnal.
+Is it a vampire bunny?
 Before it’s too late, Chester and Harold have to find out the truth.

 Why Trust MomJunction?

-Wedetso Chirhah, the author of this article, has a deep interest in kids’ products, educational materials, and books that aid their development.
+Wedetso Chirhah, the author of this article, has a deep interest in educational materials and books that aid children’s development.
 Based on several years of experience, he has compiled this well-researched list of best vampire books for teens.
 He also went through multiple reader reviews and feedback to create this list of age-appropriate fantasy books that your child can enjoy.
 The list also includes a buying guide to choose the right book for your teen.